Puella Magi Madoka Magica: Writing

+Designs

-Urobuchi stated that Sayaka was his favorite character overall and said her plotline was the most enjoyable to write.
-Because of her grim fate by the end of the series, a destiny that Shinbo believed was slightly unfair, he asked Urobuchi if it was possible to change the plot so Sayaka could be spared.
+Urobuchi stated that Sayaka was his favorite character overall and that her storyline was the most enjoyable to write.
+Shinbo believed that Sayaka's grim fate by the end of the series was a slightly unfair destiny, and asked Urobuchi if it was possible to change the plot so Sayaka could be spared.
 Urobuchi declined, saying her death was integral to the overarching story.
 Shinbo then asked if she could be brought back to life, saying he had become very attached to the character.
 Urobuchi again refused, saying this would be impossible because of the already-established rules governing the story.
-Shinbo acquiesced to this but said he believed there may have been too large a burden placed on the characters who were young, middle-school girls.
+Shinbo acquiesced to this, but said he believed there may have been too large a burden placed on the characters who were young, middle-school girls.

 The alien character Kyubey was also envisioned and designed by Urobuchi.
 Iwakami stated that as one of the primary antagonists in the series, "the mash-up of cuteness and darkness is the central theme to Madoka, and Kyubey is an epitome of that theme".
-A central goal in Urobuchi's writing was to highlight the moral and ethical dissonance between Kyubey and the young middle school girls, which was done through actions such as Kyubey eating its own corpse to recycle energy.
-He compared the character to monsters in the works of horror fiction author H. P. Lovecraft, commenting of Kyubey: "he isn't evil, it is his lack of feelings that make him scary".
+A central goal in Urobuchi's writing was to highlight the moral and ethical dissonance between Kyubey and the young middle school girls, which was done through actions such as Kyubey eating their own corpse to regain energy.
+He compared the character to monsters in the works of horror fiction author H. P. Lovecraft, commenting of Kyubey: "he (sic) isn't evil, it is his lack of feelings that make him scary".
 Urobuchi also remarked upon the moral ambiguity the series displays in an interview with Asahi Shimbun, stating "Al-Qaeda brought down the Twin Towers due to their self-righteousness.
 Justice for some people is an evil for others.
 Good intentions, kindness, and hope will not necessarily make people happy."